 Once enrolled, students who receive a final grade lower than “C” in any of the courses in radiography or related areas must obtain permission from the program director to continue the major in radiography.

-Selected learning experiences will be provided at the cooperating hospitals within the geographic areas served by the college.
+Selected learning experiences will be provided at the cooperating hospitals and/or healthcare facilities within the geographic areas served by the college.
 The student is expected to provide transportation to such facilities.
 Travel, time, and expense must be anticipated because of program design and location.
 Travel distance will vary from 1 – 60 miles one way from your home campus depending on the hospital clinical assignment.

 Radiography classes begin in the summer session each year

-The purchase of items such as personal monitoring device, uniforms, and accessories is the financial responsibility of the individual student.
+The purchase of items such as student’s uniforms, accessories and liability insurance is the financial responsibility of the individual students.